scriptnull/docsv2/sources/tutorials/ci/code-coverage-jacoco.md

-page_title: Advanced Reporitng with Jacoco
+page_title: Advanced Reporting with JaCoCo
-page_description: parsing the Shippable advanced coverage report details.
+page_description: View your JaCoCo reports with rich visualizations in your continuous integration build
-page_keywords: java, jacoco, continuous integration, CI/CD, coverage
+page_keywords: java, jacoco, continuous integration, CI/CD, code coverage

 # JaCoCo
 JaCoCo is a free code coverage library for Java, which was created by the [EclEmma](http://www.eclemma.org/jacoco/) team based on the lessons learned from using and integrating existing libraries for many years.
 It's a widely used tool, and as a result, finding examples and plugins that utilize it is a breeze.
 It helps provide detailed coverage reports for your Java projects.